Print this page (attorney exhibit format)

 - Documentation of observations

-5) Reporting
+5. Reporting

 - What was examined

-- What was found
+- What was observed

-- What could not be determined and why Evidence handoff details ↓
+- What could not be determined, and why Evidence handoff details ↓

 Questions and clarifications are addressed within the agreed scope.
 Any expansion of work is discussed and approved in writing.